4 Common Problems on Spin Mop and How to Fix Them

 Second problem: The pedals don’t work to rotate the drying tub

 Nowadays, advanced spin mops come with pedals.
 The pedals are for you to press and rotate the drying tub.
-It saves you both time and effort of opening the spin mop and press it down to the basket.
+It saves you both time and effort of opening the spin mop and pressing it down to the basket.

 The pedal has gears that are required to operate, and over time, the gears catch debris and fibers unknowingly and eventually step inside the basket and spin mop.
 This debris and fibers tire up layer by layer and jam the gear mechanism, and finally, that stops the drying tub rotations.